adam-maj/deep-learning/README.md

 In reality, you can't keep scaling up the number of parameters in a model and expect quality to keep increasing.Scaling up a model (via increasing the depth or the number of parameters per layer) introduces two new classes of problems.

-First, increasing the depth of a network can make the network take far longer to converge to an optimal solution, or in the worst cases, can prevent the network from converging.
+First, increasing the depth of a network can make it take far longer to converge to an optimal solution, or in the worst cases, can prevent the network from converging.

 **The process of ensuring models can converge effectively, even as they grow in depth, is known as optimization.**

-Additionaly, when you scale up the number of parameters in a model so it's representational capacity exceeds to complexity of the empirical distribution, the model can start to learn to model trivial _noise_ in the distribution.
+Additionally, when you scale up the number of parameters in a model so it's representational capacity exceeds the complexity of the empirical distribution, the model can start fitting trivial _noise_ in the distribution.
 This effect is known as _overfitting_.

 **The process of regularization is used to ensure models learn useful _generalizations_ of the dataset and don't overfit to noise.**